African Wildlife The Big 5 and Other Animals

 From the Cape eland, the largest antelope species in South Africa, to the tiny grysbok, Kruger hosts a greater diversity of antelope species than any other African conservation area.

 The grey rhebok is an endemic antelope species found in mountain bushveld territories across South Africa.
 Their coats are grey, and they have slender features.
-The males have a pair of straight unringed vertical horns.
+The males have a pair of straight vertical horns.
 These shy antelope are usually preyed upon by leopards, caracals, and large eagles.

 This small petite antelope prefers open savanna areas where patches of low-lying wooded vegetation and tall grass provide significant cover from prowling predators.
 Their smooth red to golden brown coats allow them to use camouflage as a defensive mechanism.
 Males possess a pair of straight, slender horns, whereas both sexes sport a pair of enormous ears.